microsoft/FluidFramework/BREAKING.md

 ### test-drivers and test-pairwise-generator packages will no longer be published

 These packages are currently published as `@fluidframework/test-drivers` and `@fluidframework/test-pairwise-generator`.
 These will be moved to the `@fluid-internal` scope and will no longer be published.

+### Container and RelativeLoader Deprecated

+The Container and RelativeLoader classes in `@fluidframework/container-loader` have been deprecated and will be removed in the next major release.

+-   Container usage should be replaced with usage of the interface IContainer from `@fluidframework/container-definitions`.
+-   RelativeLoader is an internal class and should not be used directly.

 ## 2.0.0-internal.3.0.0 Breaking changes